vmware/terraform-provider-avi/website/docs/d/avi_systemreport.html.markdown

 * `downloadable` - Indicates whether this report is downloadable as an archive.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `events` - List of events associated with the report.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `image_ref` - System image associated with the report.
 It is a reference to an object of type image.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
-* `name` - Name of the report dervied from operation in a readable format.
+* `name` - Name of the report derived from operation in a readable format.
 Ex  upgrade_system_1a5c.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `readiness_reports` - Readiness state of the system.
 Ex  upgrade pre-check results.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `se_patch_image_ref` - Se patch image associated with the report.
 It is a reference to an object of type image.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `state` - Report state combines all applicable states.
 Ex  readiness_reports.system_readiness.state.
 Field introduced in 22.1.6.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.